-Early pension: Retirement is possible up to three years before the normal retirement age with at least 29 to 31 years of contributions (depending on the year when normal retirement age is reached).
+Early pension: Retirement is possible up to three years before the normal retirement age with at least 31 to 33 years of contributions (depending on the normal retirement age for the insured's cohort).

-Gainful activity must cease for persons receiving the early pension.
+Employment must cease for persons receiving the early pension.